Greengage-project/Documentation/docs/guidelines.md

 #### 2. Describing the Tool in `index.md`

 - **Content Requirements**: In `index.md`, offer a comprehensive overview of the tool.
 This should include its purpose, key features, and any unique aspects that make it beneficial for your project.
 - **Incorporating External Documentation**: If there are external resources or official documentation for the tool, link them.
 This helps users understand the broader context and capabilities of the tool.
+They should be listed in the References section at the end of index.md, check the template provided.
+Notice that resources like images or PDFs should be stored in subfolder assets.
 - **Example Structure**:

   ```markdown